If you are a fan of anime or manga and would like to learn how to draw in the style but have no idea where to start these are some tips that can help.

 5. Learn How to Use Colour

 To be able to use colour effectively you should learn at least some of the basics of the colour theory such as warm and cool and complimentary colours.
 You can always look at a colour wheel if you need some help remembering which colours are which.
 The colours across from each other on the colour wheel are the complimentary colours.
 An example of a warm colour would be yellow.
-While an example of a cool colour would be blue.
+An example of a cool colour would be blue.

 Using the right combination of colours you can create a more interesting and attractive looking anime character.

-6. Use Reference Material
+6. Use Reference Material When Drawing

 7. Be Patient and Don’t Give Up

 Learning to draw is not easy.
 It takes time and a lot of effort and patience.
-But it can also be very rewarding to see your improvement.
+But it can also be very rewarding to see your own improvement.

 At times it may seem like your drawings don’t come out the way you want them to or that you are not making much progress.
 Don’t let this get you down.
 Take a break or try again another day.
-With practise you should eventually get better.
+With practice you should eventually get better.